Recognition first. Reward later. That’s the winning formula for employee engagement.

 One way to ensure you make it easy to recognize your employees – and for them to recognize one another – is by using our AT THE EDGE Engagement Solution for Hybrid Work.
 There are surely other ways to do it too.
 Although we, of course, love ours, because it is so easy and it works.
 Want to know more?
 Book a call with us!

-Michael Lee, SVP of Strategy and Marketing, Innovation Minds
+Michael Lee, SVP of Strategy, Innovation Minds